d3dc/banana/README.md

 # Yarn Bunches

+Use git to combine multiple repos into a single monorepo.

+## Motivation

 Organizations have a lot of repos and teams.
 Sometimes one monorepo isn't enough.
 Sometimes you need bunches.

 Yarn Bunches are a solution for teams looking to stay in sync with "release channels" but also work within a singular monorepo setup.